linsight/react-keyboard-event-handler/README.md

 'alphabetic' | 'a', 'b', ...'z'| 26 letter keys 'numeric' | '0', '1', ....'9 | 10 number keys
 'alphanumeric' | 'a'...'z', '0'...'9' |  36 alphanumeric keys
+'function' | 'f1'...'f19' | 19 Fn keys
 'all' | n/a | Handle all keyboard events.
 If a key event does not match any common keys defined above, the `key` parameter to the callback function will have the value of 'other'.
+You can use the second parameter (the raw key event object) to implemnt you own key handling logic.

 __Note__:

 1. Alias keys are alias to a list of common keys.
 Expect the same behavior as if the respective array of of common key names is in use.
 1. When a keyboard event matches, the first (`key`) parameter to the callback function will be the matched lowercase common key name. e.g. `a` for alias `numeric`.
-1. Alias key names do not work with modifiers.
+1. Alias key names do not work with modifiers. e.g. `handleKeys=['ctrl+numeric'] // doesn't work`
-1. You can mix alias with common keys. e.g. `['numeric', 'a', 'enter']`
+1. You can mix alias with common keys. e.g. `handleKeys=['numeric', 'a', 'enter', 'ctrl+b']`